Simon is often referred to as the face of the Falklands after that fateful day, 8 June 1982, when he was a

-Derek, most commonly known as 'Smokey' served onboard HMS Intrepid as a POMEM(M) during the Falklands War.
+Derek most commonly known as 'Smokey' served onboard HMS Intrepid as a POMEM(M) during the

-After leaving the Royal Navy in 1996, after serving 25 years, he set up his own Entertainment Agency, which he still runs today.
-During this time he has worked with several well-known celebrities and has always kept close links with the military.
+After leaving the Royal Navy in 1996, after serving 25 years, he set up his own Entertainment Agency.
+During that time he worked with several well-known celebrities and has always kept close links with the military.
 He is an Ambassador of the British Forces Foundation.

 Derek was nominated as the CEO, FVF in 2002 and became a Trustee in 2005 due to his passion in ensuring that the Liberty Lodge Project came to fruition.